qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * |unchecked| :guilabel:`Simplify on provider side if possible`: the geometries are simplified by the provider (PostGIS, Oracle...) and unlike the local-side simplification, geometry-based calculations may be affected
-* :guilabel:`Maximum scale at which the layer should be simplified`
+* :guilabel:`Maximum scale at which the layer should be simplified (1:1 always simplifies)`
 * |doubleSpinBox| :guilabel:`Magnification level` (see the :ref:`magnifier <magnifier>`)

 .. note:: Besides the global setting, feature simplification can be set for any